List of works about the archaeology, cartography and numismatics of the Crusades: Cartography

 Tractatus de locis et statu sancte terre ierosolimitane.
-The Tractatus de locis et statu sancte terre ierosolimitane (late 12th or early 13th century) is an anonymous work concerning the geography of the Kingdom of Jerusalem prior to the fall of the city in 1187.
+The Tractatus de locis et statu sancte terre ierosolimitane (late 12th or early 13th century) is an anonymous work concerning the geography of the Kingdom of Jerusalem prior to the fall of Jerusalem in 1187.
 It also discusses the ethnography of the Christian groups living there as well as the feudal structure of the kingdom.
-The non-Christian groups such as Jews, Bedouins and Assassins are also discussed.
+The non-Christian groups including Jews, Bedouins and Assassins are also discussed.

 Al-Idrisi.
 Muhammad al-Idrisi (1100–1165), an Arab geographer who spent time at the court of Roger II of Sicily.